Date: 8th Dec, 2022

 (7) Has each author confirmed that any and all appropriate IPR

 disclosures required for full conformance with the provisions of BCP 78

 and BCP 79 have already been filed.
-If not, explain why.
+If not, explain why?

 (8) Has an IPR disclosure been filed that references this document?
 If

 so, summarize any WG discussion and conclusion regarding the IPR

 (9) How solid is the WG consensus behind this document?
-Does it
+Does it represent

-being silent, or does the WG as a whole understand and agree with it?
+does the WG as a whole understand and agree with it?

 (10) Has anyone threatened an appeal or otherwise indicated extreme

 discontent?
 If so, please summarise the areas of conflict in separate